How to Get the PyQt5 Version Number?

 Required-by: PyQtWebEngine

-The second line on this output shows the PyQt5 version number you're using in your current Python environment.
+The second line of this output shows the PyQt5 version number you're using in your current Python virtual environment.
 In this particular example, we're using PyQt5 version 5.15.9.

-Sometimes, you need to know the version within your code.
-Perhaps you're a library developer, and your code uses certain features of PyQt5 that are only available in specific versions, and you want to disable these in earlier versions.
+Sometimes, you need to check the PyQt5 version programmatically within your code.
+For example, you might be a library developer whose code uses certain features of PyQt5 that are only available in specific versions, and you want to disable these in earlier versions.

-In that case, you can use the following code to get the version number.
+In that case, you can use the following code to get the PyQt5 version number along with the underlying Qt version.

 python